 Students who wish to prepare for a career in teaching at the elementary, middle, and secondary levels work with both the College of Arts, Humanities, and Social Sciences and the School of Education and Human development in approved pathways that offer coursework and experiences at the undergraduate and post-baccalaureate levels.

-Undergraduates who seek teacher certification in English or History/Political Science follow these steps:
+Undergraduates who seek teacher certification in English, History, or Liberal Studies-Humanities follow these steps:

 - Undergraduate Level

-- College of Arts, Humanities, and Social Sciences students complete a major in approved pathway departments (English, History/Political Science).
+- College of Arts, Humanities, and Social Sciences students complete a major in approved pathway programs (English, History, Liberal Studies-Humanities).

 - Post-Baccalaureate Level